Greater Vancouver Board of Trade: Leaders of Tomorrow

 Leaders of Tomorrow (LOT) is a mentorship program, created by the Greater Vancouver Board of Trade.
 The program selects 100 students in their final year from accredited Lower Mainland post-secondary educational institutions.

 Company of Young Professionals

 The Company of Young Professionals (CYP) is a leadership development program designed for young professionals under the age of 32.
 Members can attend Board of Trade events at discounted rates and can be involved in the program for up to three years.

 Diversity and Inclusion Leadership Council

 The Diversity and Inclusion Leadership Council (DLC), an evolution of the Women’s Leadership Council program, is an inclusive program that champions and advocates for leadership that best reflects the diversity of the Greater Vancouver region.

-Scale-Up Centre for SMEs

-The Scale-Up Centre for SMEs (SCS) provides a series of curated program offerings to help high-potential small to medium firms from various sectors overcome barriers to continued growth and elevate their growth trajectories.

-World Trade Centre Vancouver

-World Trade Centre Vancouver (WTC-V) is a subsidiary of the Greater Vancouver Board of Trade dedicated to strengthening the export performance of small and medium-sized businesses in British Columbia.